Health and wellness

 Employees, students, and visitors should self-assess their symptoms and should not come to campus if they are sick, have a temperature over 100.4 degrees F, or have other illness symptoms of the coronavirus as listed on the U.S. Centers for Disease Control and Prevention, or CDC, website.
 Persons who develop any of these symptoms while on campus should leave and return to their local residence.

 Students, faculty and staff may be directed by health officials to enter isolation or quarantine for health reasons and must follow U.S. Centers for Disease Control and Prevention, or CDC, guidance.

 K-State has the capability for symptomatic and asymptomatic COVID-19 testing of students, faculty and staff.

 All students, employees, and visitors should check their temperature prior to reporting to work, attending class, or participating in other programs or activities, and should consult with a health care provider if they have a temperature over 100.4 degrees F.

 Contact tracing is conducted through state and local county health departments.
 The university only conducts contact tracing as coordinated through Lafene Health Center and in support of these public health departments.

 Travel and transit

-The university has discontinued all out-of-state university-affiliated or sponsored travel for both employees and students.
-Business-related travel in and around Kansas is excluded from this restriction at this time.
+The university has lifted the ban on out-of-state university-affiliated or sponsored travel for employees and students.

 COVID-19 in our communities